skyportal/skyportal/doc/setup.md

 ```
 After installing each package, Homebrew will print out the installation paths.
 You should add these paths to your `.zshrc` file to ensure SkyPortal can locate these libraries.
 Instructions for this can be found in the [Configuring Shell Environment for Development](#configure-shell-mac) section below.

-If you want to use [brotli compression](https://en.wikipedia.org/wiki/Brotli) with NGINX (better compression rates for the frontend), you can install NGINX with the `ngx_brotli` module with this command: `brew tap denji/nginx && brew install nginx-full --with-brotli`. _If you already had NGINX installed, you may need to uninstall it first with `brew unlink nginx`._ Otherwise, you can install NGINX normally with `brew install nginx`.

 2. Start the PostgreSQL server: